alexdelorenzo/limiter/README.md

 A `Limiter`'s `jitter` argument adds jitter to help with contention.

-The value is in milliseconds, and can be any of these:
+The value is in `units`, which is milliseconds by default, and can be any of these:

 - `False`, to add no jitter.
 This is the default.
 - `True`, to add a random amount of jitter.